redbrick/docs/docs/hardware/aperture/about.md

 ## KVM

 `nexus` is the name of the KVM switch.
 It's internal IP address is `10.10.0.100`.
+This is used to directly access the machines from the server room.

 > [!ERROR] Note!
 > **Red** cables are used for **KVM network**.